quasilyte/ktest/README.md

 This benchmark can be executed with a `bench` subcommand:

 ```
-$ ktest bench Concat3Benchmark.php
+$ ktest bench BenchmarkConcat3.php
-BenchmarkConcat	983284	363.0 ns/op
+class BenchmarkConcat3
+BenchmarkConcat3::benchmarkConcat	106500	372.0 ns/op
+ok BenchmarkConcat3 147.153797ms
 ```

-Somebody proposed to re-write this function with `ob_start()` claiming that it would make things faster.
+Suppose that somebody proposed to re-write this function with `ob_start()` claiming that it would make things faster.

 First, we need to collect samples of the current implementation.
 We need at least 5 rounds, but usually the more - the better (don't get too crazy though, 10 is good enough in most cases).